softcoder/riprunner/README.md

 Referral Codes:
 ---------------
-If you are planning on signing up with Twilio please consider using my referral code: www.twilio.com/referral/G68JJs
+If you are planning to sign up with Twilio as your SMS provider, please consider using my referral code: www.twilio.com/referral/G68JJs

-If you are planning toi purchase a Tesla product please consider using my referral code: https://ts.la/mark25940
+If you are planning to purchase a Tesla product, please consider using my referral code: https://ts.la/mark25940

 Thank you!